-Finally we showed the concept to a couple of “CSP elders” who were considered among the most respected in the field.
-They “poured holy water” on it and encouraged us to respond to an opportunity for funding at the Department of Energy.
-In a highly competitive process, we won $4 million to develop the technology.
-We changed our name to Wilson Solarpower and 11 months later completed Phase I, an Engineering and Cost Feasibility Study involving a global team of experts.
-The Final Report outlined a very plausible path by which our concept could indeed become among the world’s lowest cost ways to produce power.
-And in addition, it showed that this approach could also be the most reliable and flexible approach to power generation – it could actually make the grid more stable, rather than less, unlike PV and wind.
+The concept was vetted by a couple of “CSP elders,” among the most respected in the field, who encouraged the company to pursue funding from the U.S. Department of Energy.
+In a highly competitive process, Wilson TurboPower won $4 million to develop the technology.
+The company changed its name to Wilson Solarpower, and 11 months later completed a Phase I Engineering and Cost Feasibility Study involving a global team of experts.
+The final report supported earlier financial projections, and outlined a path by which the concept could indeed become one of the world’s lowest-cost clean energy solutions.
+It further showed that this approach could be the most reliable and flexible approach to power generation, able to make grids more stable rather than less, unlike PV and wind.
 DOE awarded the company an additional $1 million, and the engineering of key components began.

-Wilson Solarpower is a technology development company.
-So it formed 247Solar Inc. to commercialize the 247Solar technology.
-We registered the new company in the British Virgin Islands.
-The principal reason is that most of our sales and profits will be offshore, i.e., not in the US.
-Why be taxed by the US when our business is not in the US?
-Besides, it’s easier to raise money and do business throughout the world as an offshore company.
+247Solar Inc. is registered in the British Virgin Islands.
+For a variety of reasons, the company expects most sales and profits to be realized outside of the US in the near and medium terms.
+It’s also easier to raise money and do business throughout the world as an offshore company.
 That’s just the way it is.
-We owe it to our owners to maximize the value of the company within the constraints of the law and civic responsibility.
+We owe it to investors and shareholders to maximize the value of the company within the constraints of the law and civic responsibility.